alpas/alpasdev/src/main/resources/docs/deploying-to-heroku.md

 ```
 </span>

-Heroku randomly assigns a port in its environment for you to serve your app from.
+Heroku randomly assigns a port in its environment to serve your app from.
 This is available from the system environment variable `PORT` but you won't know what it is until runtime, so we can't store it as a concrete environment variable.
 Instead, the following allows you to read what the port number is when running and allow your app to be served up there, defaulting to port 8080 in your local environment:

 <span class="line-numbers" data-start="1" data-file="src/main/kotlin/configs/PortConfig.kt">